onkoe/auto_ros2/src/manual_control/README.md

 ## Setup

 Nothing special needed here.
 Just follow the typical setup steps in our [README](../../README.md).
+Ensure ROS 2 is installed on your computer, or that it's using the Docker container. **This is intended to be ran on your computer - not the Rover!**

 ## Nodes